jt-foss/financrr-app/backend/README.md

 ## Docker

-The intended way to run this, is by using Docker Compose.<br>
+The intended way to run this, is by using Docker Compose.
 If you simply want to host your own instance, it is highly recommended to use this in combination with a reverse proxy.

 To run it: